30 min read

 To minimize closing costs, use standardized contract templates for routine deals.
 Additionally, negotiate flat-fee arrangements instead of hourly billing when possible.
 Flat-fee arrangements provide a clear, predictable cost for legal services without unexpected charges that vary based on the time spent on each task.

-4. Taxes and Duties
+4. Taxes and duties

 Taxes and duties are substantial costs that must be considered in international procurement.
 These include import tariffs, value-added tax (VAT), goods and services tax (GST), and other customs-related fees.
 Companies require in-house expertise or the use of brokers who specialize in customs processes to manage these costs.
-If you don’t account for these charges early on, you might face surprise costs and compliance headaches down the line.
+If you don’t account for these charges early on, you might face surprise costs and procurement compliance headaches down the line.
 That’s why it’s important to include them in your procurement strategy from the start.

-5. Negotiation Costs
+5. Negotiation costs

 The negotiation process with suppliers can incur hidden expenses that add up quickly.
 These costs go beyond the price of the goods or services and can include:

-The time spent identifying potential suppliers, evaluating options, and preparing for negotiations.
+The time spent identifying potential suppliers, evaluating options, and preparing for negotiations. - Travel expenses

-If in-person meetings or site visits are required, travel costs can significantly increase procurement expenses.
+If in-person meetings or site visits are required, travel costs can significantly increase procurement expenses. - Contract finalization

 The time and effort required to finalize terms and agreements, including legal fees or extra administrative work.